 Set Ceiling Fans to Rotate Counter-Clockwise

-Ceiling fans are among the most energy-efficient home appliances.
+Ceiling fans are among the most energy-efficient home appliances when other options are consideed to Seattle AC Services.
 Of course, energy consumption levels depend on the size of a fan’s motor and the speed at which it runs.
 But on average, ceiling fans consume anywhere from 10 to 100 watts of energy.
 Compare that to the 2,000 to 5,000 watts of energy gobbled up by air conditioners, and you can see why ceiling fans are such a popular feature.

 Maximize your fan’s effectiveness and efficiency by changing the direction your fan spins.
 In the winter, set your ceiling fans to run in a clockwise direction and at a lower speed.
 This produces a gentle updraft, dispersing warm air more evenly throughout the room.